CEO of scandal-hit Wirecard resigns - RFI

 Wirecard said there were "indications" that the balances had been falsified "in order to deceive the auditor".

-The two Philippine banks that were supposed to hold the cash denied having a relationship with Wirecard, according to Bloomberg News.
+The two Philippine banks that were supposed to hold the cash denied having a relationship with Wirecard.

+"The document claiming the existence of a Wirecard account with BDO is a falsified document and carries forged signatures of bank officers," the Philippines' largest bank told AFP.

-Wirecard's board responded by fling a legal complaint against "unknown persons", saying they could have fallen victim to a vast fraud.
+Wirecard's board responded by filing a legal complaint against "unknown persons", saying they could have fallen victim to a vast fraud.

 "It is currently unclear whether fraudulent transactions to the detriment of Wirecard AG have occurred," Braun said on Thursday.